 Unfortunately, Pro and Premier require that you be logged into the file as the Admin user in order to see the user list.
 Still, the Admin user almost always uses the default name “Admin”, unless someone changed it.

 How to verify the admin user password

 If you’re the admin and you consistently use the password, you probably won’t have any difficulty supplying the correct password.

-However, there are other cases where the admin password is relayed to you, perhaps verbally or in an email.
-This adds uncertainty and can contribute to mistakes when relaying the password to us for conversion.
+However, there are other cases where the admin password is relayed to you, perhaps verbally or in an email, or similar.

 - You can use any recent version of QuickBooks Desktop to do this, even non-Enterprise versions and versions that are older than your file.

 - For example, if you have an Enterprise 2021 file, you can try to open it in Pro or Premier 2021 or 2020 or 2019.
 Enter the Admin user name (almost always “Admin”) and then attempt to use the password (or try different likely passwords).